doc. Erik Sherman Roraback, D.Phil. (Oxon.)

 - Supervising a B.A.-level thesis (Václav Kyllar) “Woman’s Revolt: Revolt in Women’s American Prose of the End of the 19th Century”.
 2017–present.

-- Supervising a B.A.-level thesis (Karolína Kašparová) “The Political Aspect of Literature: Criticism of a (Neo-)conservative Community”.
-2017-present.
+- Supervised a B.A.-level thesis (Karolína Kašparová) “The Political Aspect of Literature: Criticism of a (Neo-)conservative Community”.
+2017–18.
+Graduated.

 - For Richard Olehla for a Ph.D. thesis on Thomas Pynchon, 2003–11.
 Graduated.